 Modern day relations between European nations might not seem like anything special, but it's no coincidence that Europe's current peacefulness arrived off the heels of almost a century of cyclical violence and tension.
 The devastation of two World Wars, followed by the bitter taste of the Cold War, thoroughly purged Europe.
 The world will have to wait and see whether the Middle East need undergo a similar purging of her own.

 But again, tragedy is an imitation not only of a complete action, but of events inspiring fear or pity.
 Such an effect is best produced when the events come on us by surprise; and the effect is heightened when, at the same time, they follow as cause and effect.
 The tragic wonder will then be greater than if they happened of themselves or by accident; for even coincidences are most striking when they have an air of design.
-(1449[b])
+(1449[b])-KJ

 -Aristotle, Poetics